A7medM7md/String-Methods/README.md

 Scans a memory block for the first occurrence of a specified byte and returns a pointer to it.

 ## How to Use
-Each function is implemented separately in C. To test the implementations, compile and run the corresponding test files.
+To compile and run the implementation along with test cases, use:

 ```bash
 gcc -o app.exe  mystring.c main.c